sftcd/openssl/esnistuff/apache2.md

 - Adding the SSLESNIKeyDir config item required changes to: ``ssl_private.h`` and ``ssl_engine_config.c``

 - I added a ``load_esnikeys()`` function as with other servers, (in ``ssl_engine_init.c``) but as that is called more than once (not sure how to avoid that yet) I needed it to not fail if all the keys we attempt to load in one call are there already.
 That's a change from what I did with other servers.
-That also seems to be called more than once for each VirtualHost at the moment, which could do with being fixed (but doesn't break).
+That seems to be called more than once for each VirtualHost at the moment, which could do with being fixed (but doesn't break).

 - There are various changes in ``ssl_engine_init.c``  and ``ssl_engine_kernel.c``
 to handle ESNI.
 All of those need to be tidied up.